tjrfester/Modeling-Nature-Chemistry/README.md

 # Modeling-Nature-Chemistry
 Here I will store Pov-Ray scripts and -approaches for modeling chemical structures.

 Let's start with modeling atoms!
 Or let's better say modeling electron envelopes.
 I will include scripts and images for the 1s, the 2s and the 2py-orbital.
-There will be a video covering the theoretic background for this in my youtube channel.
+Here is the link for a youtube-video covering the theoretical background: https://www.youtube.com/watch?v=BfG_aMN3F-U

 1s-Orbital (section)
 ![1SOrbital](https://github.com/tjrfester/Modeling-Nature-Chemistry/assets/153545618/aa16ec50-9b81-4075-ad75-6855ffb747c8)